Walking on mountains

 USER RESEARCH

 I performed an internal literature review to inform my designs for the 4th grade Multi-media flow.
-I discovered that today's educators and students overwhelmingly prefer inquiry based digital modalities, data driven insights, and child centered learning experiences.
+I discovered the following insights:

 Educators and Students prefer:

-How might we craft intuitive digital learning platforms that equip today's educators with the tools for learning success?
+How might we craft intuitive digital learning platforms that equip today's educators and students with the tools for success?

 Synthesizing Learning Experiences

-I partnered with Academic Designers to blend key elements of our Instructional Model into my design process for the 4th grade core knowledge Literacy sequence.
-This enabled me to center the elements of "just in time instruction" and hands on learning engagement into digital template design.
+I partnered with Academic Designers to explore how we might blend our instructional model for Digital Literacy Design with engaging visual and functional design.
+My focus was to use strong design elements to center the principles of "just in time instruction" and hands on learning engagement into digital template design.

 JOURNEY MAP DEVELOPMENT